Dayton.FYI

 The Atlanta Journal-Constitution — owned by the same company as the Dayton Daily News — ended its print edition in 2025 after 157 years.
 The Pittsburgh Post-Gazette, founded in 1786, announced its closure in January 2026.
 The DDN dropped Saturday print in 2023.
 The editorial board that shaped civic debate and held elected officials and local institutions to account for generations no longer exists.
 A Muck Rack and Rebuild Local News report published last year found a more than 75% decline in the number of local journalists since 2002 on average nationally.

 It isn’t limited to newspapers, either.
 Local TV news, once the golden goose of local news markets, is facing a similar crisis.
-In Toledo, WNWO-TV, the Sinclair-owned NBC affiliate, made headlines when it abandoned locally-produced news in 2023, and many other stations have since dropped or significantly reduced local newsroom budgets as advertising revenue continues to decline.
+In Toledo, WNWO-TV, the Sinclair-owned NBC affiliate, made headlines when it abandoned locally-produced news in 2023, and many other stations have since dropped or significantly reduced local newsroom budgets.

 The commercial model for local journalism is not declining, it is collapsing.